Watering a garden

 This is a term that describes the method by which water is applied to crops.
 As watering is one of the most important garden operations, it is essential that the most efficient system be used.
 Such has been the progress with modern equipment that there is a large number of different types of water appliances on the market.

 The selection must depend on the area of ground which has to be dealt with and the type of crop grown and its water requirement.
 One of the simplest forms of irrigation is practiced in China where a large number of channels are dug out of fields so that water from a nearby river can be directed to water crops growing in the fields.
 This is not done in England but there are several simple methods which can be used.

 This takes the form of a length of thin plastic or rubber tubing

-For large areas of garden or growing crops, metal spray lines are ideal as these throw a large volume of water through holes or nozzles in the metal pipes.
+For large areas of the garden or growing crops, metal spray lines are ideal as these throw a large volume of water through holes or nozzles in the metal pipes.
 Pipes can be purchased in various lengths and can be quickly connected together so that very long rows of crops can be dealt with at one time.
-The more expensive systems are oscillating types which turn left and right by a water pressure operated unit at one end of the pipe line.
-The pipes are laid on low metal legs or supports above the crops.
+The more expensive systems are oscillating types that turn left and right by a water pressure operated unit at one end of the pipeline.
+The pipes are laid on low metal legs or support above the crops.
 This system of irrigation is particularly suited to the commercial grower.

 Successful irrigation also depends on having a good supply of water at convenient parts of the garden, especially if it is a large one.
 Although hose pipes are necessary for connection purposes to the various pieces of equipment used, convenient points in the garden will considerably facilitate irrigation plans.
-For this purpose alkathene tubing can be buried underground to connect to a series of stand pipes of the same material.
+For this purpose, polyethylene tubing can be buried underground to connect to a series of standpipes of the same material.
 To these can be fitted Hozelock hose pipe connectors and on/off switches.

 There is no doubt that with a little ingenuity and with the aid of the modern equipment available, the average gardener can install an irrigation system in his own garden